-I’m pretty stingy when it comes to guest posts on here.
+I am pretty stingy when it comes to guest posts on here.
 I probably get three to five offers each week from people who want me to publish a post here.
 And it goes without saying, most of the proposals are either unoriginal or just downright bad.

 A few weeks ago a reader named Dave emailed me offering to write an article about suicide and his attempt when he was in university.
-A number of articles have been published recently about how suicide rates in men have been rising over the past couple decades and that they now outpace women by more than three male suicides for every female suicide.
+A number of articles have been published recently1 about how suicide rates in men have been rising over the past couple of decades and that they now outpace women by more than three male suicides for every female suicide.

 It was for this reason that I took Dave up on his offer.
-He wrote a great piece and I spent some time editing it and refining it.
+He wrote a great piece and I spent some time editing and refining it.
 I’m proud of the result.

 So without further ado, I’ll let Dave take over…

 When I woke up on Tuesday, October 14th, 2008, I didn’t plan on trying to kill myself.
 Maybe some people plan it way in advance, but I didn’t.

 That Tuesday was a strange day for me.
 I had just transferred to a new university that year and freshman orientation began the week before in earnest.
 It was the annual ritual in which friendship, flirting, and good times were supposedly guaranteed in a haze of booze and pre-planned festivities.

 I had already been through a week like this before.
 I dropped out of my previous university due to unmanageable depression.
 I had been repeatedly told by adults my entire adolescence and convinced by TV shows and films that university was where I would truly become myself and “bloom,” which of course just made the isolation even worse.
 I saw friendships and romantic relationships form all around me, and the feelings of failure intensified.
 Everyone told me these were going to be “the best years of my life,” but I had utterly failed.